chipsalliance/firrtl-spec/spec.md

 ### Analog Type

-The analog type specifies that a wire or port can be attached to multiple drivers. `Analog`{.firrtl} cannot be used as part of the type of a node or register, nor can it be used as part of the datatype of a memory.
+The analog type specifies that a wire or port can be attached to multiple drivers. `Analog`{.firrtl} cannot be used as part of the type of a register, nor can it be used as part of the datatype of a memory.
 In this respect, it is similar to how `inout`{.firrtl} ports are used in Verilog, and FIRRTL analog signals are often used to interface with external Verilog or VHDL IP.

 In contrast with all other ground types, analog signals cannot appear on either side of a connection statement.
 Instead, analog signals are attached to each